 Explain How Your Security Systems Work

-Comfort words are nice, but they don’t solve any problems.
+Comfort words are nice, but they do not solve any problems.
 After the exposure, employees need proofs that their information is truly protected in order to finally feel relieved.

 Make an effort to explain to your employees how your security systems work in a nutshell, let them know who, and under which circumstances, can access their data, and if they are notified upon such an event.

-Ease your employees’ minds: the verification of income and employment can happen only after the employee has given permission for the verification.
+You can ease your employees’ minds – the verification of income and employment can happen only after the employee has given permission for the verification.
 Both you and your employees can review who requested a verification, the type of verification requested, and the time and date of the verification.
 A verifier must go through several layers of security to ensure they were given permission by the employee to receive the verification.

 All your data and applications rest in a closed, secure network with up-to-the-minute intrusion detection using current threat models.
 This closed environment is audited annually to SOC 1 and SOC 2 standards.
 All data is encrypted in transit and at rest.